 Because of his holistic approach to management, Tadeco became and has remained the leader in the banana industry, with many of its innovations becoming the standard in the industry.
-Its pioneering efforts stretches far beyond the bounds of productivity, but more importantly in to the realm of social responsibility.
-Says, Mr. Floirendo, “It was my dream to build a company that will improve the lives of the people.
+Its pioneering efforts stretches far beyond the bound of productivity, but more importantly into the realm of social responsibility.
+Says Mr. Floirendo, “It was my dream to build a company that will improve the lives of the people.
 In this, I think I have been quite successful with Tadeco.”

-But more than these, for Antonio O. Floirendo, Sr. the most important accolade comes from the people who work in Tadeco.
-Entire families who would otherwise have struggled to make a living enjoy a comfortable life in Tadeco.
+But more than these, for Antonio O. Floirendo Sr., the most important accolade comes from the people who work in Tadeco.
+Entire families who would otherwise have struggled to make a living and enjoy a comfortable life in Tadeco.

 “Many of the younger workers in Tadeco now are children of those who were with me in the beginning,” says Floirendo.
 “It is good to see that they also believe in what we have started, because in the end, all these are for them.
 And together, we can assure the future of our children, and our children’s children.”